You already know your child is gifted. Help them prove it.

 Build it

-Over 4–12 sessions (depending on the format), your child works through the playbook β€” planning, creating, and refining.
-Dream Circle reflections keep them grounded in purpose, not just productivity.
+Over 4β12 sessions, your child works through the playbook β planning, creating, refining.
+Circle Sessions keep them grounded in purpose, not just productivity.

 04